Skip to main content

 Except it’s really not as simple as it sounds.
 If you look back at the steps of the probate process, it might seem straightforward.
 But you also need to remember that probate means everyone who wants to contest the contents of a will, can.
 The will’s authenticity?
 Someone can argue that it looks fake.
 The executor?
 Someone can contest who gets to be in charge of the estate.
 The value of assets, the debts to be paid – everything is up for debate, and before you know it, months (or even years) have passed.

-Exploring Estate Law In Iowa
+Exploring Estate Law in Iowa

 Our Des Moines wills lawyer can explain how estate law is vital in ensuring the smooth transfer of assets and property upon an individual’s passing.
-Understanding the specific laws related to estate planning and administration in Iowa is crucial for individuals and families seeking to protect their assets and provide for their loved ones.
+Understanding the specific laws related to estate planning and administration in Iowa is essential for individuals and families seeking to protect their assets and provide for their loved ones.
 The following is a brief overview of Iowa law.
-For more detailed information, contact our firm.
+For more detailed information, contact our firm

 Iowa Probate Code